<function>

 foo(x) = @turbo calculation.(x)

-The second application is reductions.
-Although reductions inherently involve dependent iterations, they represent a special case that @turbo
+The second safe application is reductions.
+While reductions consists of dependent iterations, they're a special case that @turbo

 handles properly.